p4lang/ptf/README.md

 Two separate targets in makefile were prepared to make our work easier.
 If you want to run a check, type `make format-check`, but if you want to reformat your code, please use `make format`.

+`Black` is listed in the `requirements-dev.txt`.
+To install it locally, you can use `make set-dev` or `pip install -r requirements-dev.txt`.
 More information about Black, you find at [Black's GitHub Page](https://github.com/psf/black)

 ---